Reading Time: < 1 minutePower (

 Other forms:

-Energy (EEE)
+Energy (

 Energy transferred in a circuit:

-Where ttt is time (sss).
+Where is time (seconds).

 Circuit Analysis